1zhanN/1zhanN/README.md

 I'm a final year student at UBIT, University of Karachi, with a background in game development and an exciting shift towards web development.
 While I initially started my journey in the immersive world of game/environment design, I've recently been captivated by the endless possibilities of web development.
 As I embark on this new path, I bring with me the creativity and problem-solving skills that I honed during my game desinging journey.

-In my free time, you'll often find me honing my skills in archery or diving into the immersive world of video games.
+In my free time, you'll often find me diving into the immersive world of video games.
 I believe in the power of technology to shape the future and create engaging experiences, whether it's through captivating game worlds or beautifully designed websites.

 ## Skills